particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 {{!-- BEGIN shared-blurb 58d445bc-9bab-11ec-b909-0242ac120002 --}}
 ![E Series](/assets/images/e-series/illustrations/e0-top.png)

-The E Series module is a 2nd-generation cellular device that is reflow soldered to your custom base board.
+The E Series modules are generally 2nd-generation cellular device that is reflow soldered to your custom base board.
 As the software is fully compatible between the Electron and E Series, you can easily move from prototyping to mass production with the same software.

+- The E310, E313, and E314 are deprecated due to the end-of-life of the u-blox SARA-U201 cellular modem module.
+- The E402 and E404 will be replaced by the E404X.
+Note, however, that this is not a drop-in replacement as there are significant differences between these two modules.
+See the [E404X migration guide](/datasheets/electron/e404x-migration-guide/) for more information.
+- New designs should use the B Series M.2 SoM instead of the E Series form-factor.

 | Feature | Electron | E Series Module | Base Board |
 | --- | :---: | :---: | :---: |